-12. After the close of NASDAQ's regular market trading on February 25, 2019,

-("SEC" or "Plaintiff") filed a motion ("Contempt Motion"), requesting that the

-United States District Court for the Southern District of New York hold

-Defendant in contempt over the 7:15 PM Tweet.10 The SEC alleges that the 7:15

-PM Tweet was "inaccurate" and that Defendant violated the terms of his October

-2018 settlement with the SEC, under which Defendant is required to seek pre-
+12. After the close of NASDAQ's regular market trading on February 25, 2019, several news sources reported that the Securities and Exchange Commission ("SEC" or "Plaintiff") filed a motion ("Contempt Motion"), requesting that the United States District Court for the Southern District of New York hold Defendant in contempt over the 7:15 PM Tweet.
+The SEC alleges that the 7:15 PM Tweet was "inaccurate" and that Defendant violated the terms of his October 2018 settlement with the SEC, under which Defendant is required to seek pre-